 “Gone quiet now, Joshi-” He cuts off and after hearing the shift of papers, I started to hear him laugh.

 Slowly, I opened my eyes to see my notes in front of me.

-“Let’s have a look.”
-Chandler said as he shifted me so I was sitting in the desk a bit more comfortably while an arm wrapped around my waist.
+“Let’s have a look,” Chandler said as he shifted me so I was sitting on the desk a bit more comfortably while an arm wrapped around my waist.

 “Illusioners are known by risk levels and have inner-selves.
 But, risk zeros have a more active inner-self.
 Or at least those who contain the dragonfly strain.”
 He started, “There’s a note here with numbers.
 Hm…”

 ‘No one can hear you scream down here.’